TheOdinProject/curriculum/rails/project_sinatra.md

 * DV's solution - Hangman: [github](https://github.com/dvislearning/hangman_sinatra) / [see it on the web](https://secret-escarpment-36246.herokuapp.com/)
 * Austin's solution - Hangman: [github](https://github.com/CouchofTomato/hangman_sinatra) / [see it on the web](https://couch-hangman.herokuapp.com/)
 * Miguel Herrera's solution - Hangman: [github](https://github.com/migueloherrera/sinatra-projects) / [see it on the web](https://floating-meadow-84284.herokuapp.com/hangman)
+* at0micr3d's solution - Hangman: [github](https://github.com/at0micr3d/interrobang-man) / [see it on the web](https://sheltered-scrubland-38921.herokuapp.com/)